 - 10.1 All employees of the Fire and Rescue Service are paid above the living wage.
-The human resources department look to enhance the purchase power of wages by offering numerous schemes, such as, cycle to work scheme, Employee Assistance Programme, counselling, Occupational Health services and childcare vouchers. - 10.2 The Service offers a physiotherapy scheme; employees may refer themselves to an appropriate therapist to aid recovery from musculo-skeletal injury or other ailments; the Service funds six sessions of treatment (including the initial consultation). - 10.3 The HR department are working on introducing flexible benefits such as, corporate discounts for example.
+The human resources department look to enhance the purchase power of wages by offering numerous schemes, such as, cycle to work scheme, Employee Assistance Programme, counselling, Occupational Health services and childcare vouchers. - 10.2 The All Wales human resources strategy highlights recognition and reward as a key aim.
+The Service offers a physiotherapy scheme; employees may refer themselves to an appropriate therapist to aid recovery from musculo-skeletal injury or other ailments; the Service funds six sessions of treatment (including the initial consultation). - 10.3 The HR department are working on introducing flexible benefits such as, corporate discounts for example.
 Non-pay benefits and rewards will assist with the development of an effective employment package and utilise reward systems whereby employees are able to flex the rewards they receive so they get more of whatever element is important to them at different stages of their careers.